elsewhat/meebits-blender-utils/README.md

 - *VRM Export (beta)* - The imported model will be optimized for usage as 3D avatar in the metaverse and the VRM file format.
 Model will have a single texture.

 *Advanced options*
-- *Rig with Meebit armature": If current scene has an armature with name MeebitArmature, it automatically joins them with automatic weights
+- *Rig with Meebit armature*: If current scene has an armature with name MeebitArmature, it automatically joins them with automatic weights
 - *Scale Meebit armature to fit*: Will scale the armature dimension to be the same as the meebits dimensions
 - *Shade smooth*: Improve shading of model
 - *Override materials if they exist*: The VRM Export creates a couple of materials which are named based on the original file name of the import.
 This option overrides the materials if they already exist in the blender scene.